 - Update your data: As data points such as height, weight, and even medication use can impact the accuracy of your estimated calories, keep personal information up to date.
 To do so, open the Watch app on your paired iPhone and tap the My Watch tab, then scroll down to and tap Health.
 Tap Health Details.
 Finally, tap Edit, then tap the details you want to adjust.

 - Check your fit: Your Apple Watch uses data from its heart rate sensor to estimate calories during workouts.
-With this in mind, be sure to wear your watch appropriately.
+With this in mind, be sure to wear your watch appropriately and equip a reliable band.
 Strap on a snug fit with the device centered on the top of your wrist.

 - Calibrate your device: Maximize the accuracy of your calorie estimates by calibrating your Apple Watch.
 In addition to fine-tuning your distance and pace data, calibrating your watch will also help the device learn your fitness level and stride.

 Active calories refer to the calories an individual burns during physical activity.
 These are represented by the red Move ring on your Apple Watch.
-Resting calories are those which your body burns during inactivity.
-Maintaining bodily functions from breathing to digesting food burns calories, likely without you even noticing.
+Resting calories are those that your body burns during inactivity.
+Maintaining bodily functions, from breathing to digesting food, burns calories, likely without you even noticing.
 The rate at which your body burns resting calories can be estimated based on weight, height, age, and gender.

 If you are interested in tracking the calories you consume, a number of third-party calorie-counting apps offer Apple Watch compatibility, including MyFitnessPal.
-Read our guide comparing four of the most popular apps available.
+Read calorie tracking apps comparison guide to learn more about the most popular apps available.

 According to Harvard Health, most women need 1,600 to 2,000 calories per day, while the average man requires 2,000 to 2,400 calories per day.
 However, caloric needs are extremely personal and dependent on a number of health factors.
 These include age, activity level, body type and size, and goals.